across the world

 2. Chayim Kessler, CPA MiamiBeachCPA LLC

 No financial organization can exist today without fully utilizing automation software for their credit and collections.
-Each step in the accounts receivable workflow is guaranteed to be completed since all invoicing processes are digitized.
+Each step in the accounts receivable workflow should guarantee that everything is complete because of digitization.
 This means businesses will never have to miss on uploading invoices or reconciling payments with internal accounting systems.
 The biggest benefits to this are reducing administrative costs and minimizing operational risks.

 A huge trend in the accounting profession also involves machine learning and predictive analytics in software.
 It helps predict cash flow with higher accuracy, streamlines the payment system, and presents more intelligent reporting.

-Using an ERP or Enterprise Resource Planning is one of the best ways to ensure that accounts receivable are fully managed not only within the financial processes but also in connection with other corporate streams such as sales and delivery, for example.
+Using an Enterprise Resource Planning (ERP) is one of the best ways to ensure entire management of accounts receivable.
+Not only within the financial processes but also in connection with other corporate streams such as sales and delivery.

 Using different sets of Master data can lead to inconsistencies in reporting, and ultimately to money loss, missed payments, or even legal issues.
 This is hardly possible when using ERP software.

-Additionally, the sales invoice generation, incoming payments, or partial payments management, along with other accounts receivable management practices, can be streamlined, meaning that consistent processes can be enforced in the whole structure, even spreading on different offices, plants, organizations, and countries.
+Additionally, the sales invoice generation, incoming payments, or partial payments management are core of accounts receivable management practices.
+We can streamline by enforcing consistent processes in the whole structure across offices.